 Toni Jordan is the author of four novels.
 The international bestseller Addition (2008) was a Richard and Judy Book Club pick, and was longlisted for the Miles Franklin award.
 Fall Girl (2010) was published internationally and has been optioned for film, while Nine Days (2012) was awarded Best Fiction at the 2012 Indie Awards, shortlisted for the ABIA Best General Fiction award and named in Kirkus Review’s Top 10 Historical Novels of 2013.
 Her latest novel is Our Tiny, Useless Hearts (2016).
 Toni has been published widely in newspapers and magazines.

 Christian White is an Australian author and screenwriter whose projects include feature film Relic.
-The Nowhere Child is his first book.
-An early draft of this novel won the 2017 Victorian Premier’s Literary Award for an Unpublished Manuscript, and rights were quickly sold into fifteen countries.
+The Nowhere Child is his first book and one of Australia’s bestselling debut novels ever.
+An early draft of this novel won the 2017 Victorian Premier’s Literary Award for an Unpublished Manuscript.
+Since publication The Nowhere Child has been shortlisted for major awards including the Australian Book Industry Awards’ General Fiction Book of the Year and Matt Richell Award for New Writer of the Year, and the Indie Book Awards’ Debut Fiction Book of the Year.

 Melanie Cheng’s debut book, the short-story collection Australia Day, won the 2018 Victorian Premier’s Literary Award for Fiction and, two years earlier, the Victorian Premier’s Literary Award for an Unpublished Manuscript.
 She was born in Adelaide and grew up in Hong Kong.
 She now lives in Melbourne, where she writes when she’s not working as a general practitioner.
 Room for a Stranger is her first novel.